 Connection: The views from around the world pleased me not from a place of ego, but from a place of happiness that other blogs about healing and other more well-known blogs with helpful information are widely available around the world.
 Years ago growing up in the country, I read books as a way to expand my mind.
 I read Invisible Man at a young age, and this book deeply and profoundly helped me understood racism in the USA.
 At young ages, I also read books by Alan Watts and C.S.
 Lewis.
 I read books like The Autobiography of Gandhi, Siddhartha, Steppenwolf, and The Way of the Peaceful Warrior.
 Although books are fantastic, I know I would have enjoyed certain online communities and the connections I could have made at that isolated time of my life.
 Now, people can read a story from someone’s life with the click of a button, even on their mobile device.

 Technology has certainly had some detrimental effects on many individual’s health and some aspects of life in general, but knowledge is power and personal connections expand our hearts and make us feel more connected.
 Most societies are moving toward open dialogues about many topics not discussed in the past, and this is great improvement.
 Oppression often begins with saying that one leader’s opinion or one way of thinking is the only right way to think.
 Even saying that one religion is the only correct religion for everyone is a form of oppression.
-Oppression of expression and information is certainly evident in places like North Korea, so let’s all rejoice that the majority of us around the world have the freedom to share our stories and express our beliefs.
+Oppression of expression and information is certainly evident in places like North Korea.
+We should feel grateful that most of the world has the freedom to share stories and express beliefs.

 I love the affirming, supportive communities I’ve found while blogging.
 I enjoy many Facebook groups about mindfulness, healthy eating, near death experiences, and other topics.
 Ninety-nine percent of my interactions have been incredibly positive with other bloggers and readers of blogs.
 However, after making a couple of YouTube videos, I have experienced a very small taste of the hate culture out there.
 I’ve seen much more of it expressed toward well-known writers and activists who I admire and enjoy.